 Interested in volunteering with Triad Stage?
 We have a variety of volunteer opportunities.
 At the heart of our volunteer program are our volunteer ushers, who hand out programs, tear tickets and direct guests during all of our performances at The Pyrle Theater in downtown Greensboro.
 Volunteer ushers work closely with our Front of House staff to ensure that our patrons have the best experience possible at the theater.
 We also have opportunities throughout the year in our administrative office and at community events.

 Thank you for your interest in Triad Stage.
 We are unable to accept unsolicited scripts at this time.
 Due to the volume of material we consider each year Triad Stage only accepts play submissions from playwrights, agents, and theatre artists with whom we have an existing professional relationship.
 Unsolicited scripts will be returned when there is a SASE enclosed; those without a SASE will be recycled.

 Please note that Triad Stage does not provide any comments or suggestions about work that we do not intend to develop or produce.
-If you have any questions or need additional information, please email Kamilah Bush, Artistic Apprentice.
+If you have any questions or need additional information, please email Sarah Hankins, Associate Artistic Director.